x-0117/Flappy-Bird/README.md

-This one is a very simplified implementation of the classic game "Flappy Bird" using python.
+An implementation of the classic game "Flappy Bird" using python.
+The pygame module has been used to implement the GUI.

-> It is a completely CLI based game.
-> No extra libraries needed.
+Library required : pygame.
+Install it using :
+`pip install pygame`

-GAMEPLAY :
+- GAMEPLAY :
+  - Press any key to start.
-> Press enter to fly higher.
+  - Press any key to fly higher.
+Bird descends automatically.
-> On doing nothing, the bird descends automatically.
-> Avoid hitting the obstacles.
+  - Avoid hitting the obstacles.

-SCORE :
+- SCORE :
-> Directly proportional to the distance covered.
+  - Directly proportional to the distance covered.

+- FEATURES :
+  - Night mode available, to reduce stress on the eyes.
+  - High score stored and displayed.